MateiDumitrescu1/Blockchain_Rust/README.md

 # Rust Blockchain Project
+# NOTE!!!
+THIS PROJECT WAS MOVED TO https://github.com/MateiDumitrescu1/blocknet.chain
 Welcome to the **Rust Blockchain Project**!
 This project is a simple implementation of a blockchain in Rust, designed for learning purposes.

 ## Table of Contents